X3I/poketwo.com/_pages/pokemon/eevee.md

 ## Eeveelutions

-Vaporeon is one of the eight Pokémon that evolved from Eevee.
-It Evolves from Eevee by use of the Water Stone.<br/>
+Vaporeon is a Water Type Pokemon and is in game, It Requires a Water Stone to Evolve. <br/>
-Flareon is one of the eight Pokémon that evolved from Eevee.
-It Evolves from Eevee by use of the Fire Stone.<br/>
+Flareon is a Fire Type Pokemon and is in game, It Requires a Fire Stone to Evolve<br/>
-Jolteon is one of the eight Pokémon that evolved from Eevee.
-It Evolves from Eevee by use of the Thunder Stone.  <br/>
+Jolteon is a Thunder Type Pokemon and is in game, It Requires a Thunder Stone to Evolve  <br/>
-Espeon is one of the eight evolved forms of Eevee.
-It Evolves into Espeon by Leveling up with 220 Happiness during the day.<br/>
+Espeon is a Psychic Type Pokemon and is in game, It Requires Leveling up with 220 Happiness during the day.<br/>
-Umbreon is one of the eight evolved forms of Eevee.
-It Evolves into Umbreon by Leveling up with 220 Happiness during the night.<br/>
+Umbreon is a Dark Type Pokemon and is in game, It Requires Leveling up with 220 Happiness during the night.<br/>
-Sylveon is one of the eight evolved forms of Eevee.
-It Evolves into Sylveon by Leveling up with a fairy type move known.  <br/>
+Sylveon is a Fairy Type Pokemon and is in game, It Requires Leveling up a Fairy Type Move Known  <br/>
 Glaceon is currently unavailable and cannot be got.<br/>
 Leafeon is currently unavailable and cannot be got.<br/>

 ### Hidden Abilities